2025–26 Olympique Lyonnais season

-The 2025–26 season is the 76th season in the history of Olympique Lyonnais, and their 37th consecutive season in the French top flight.
-In addition to the domestic league, the club is participating in this season's editions of the Coupe de France and the UEFA Europa League.
+The 2025–26 season was the 76th season in the history of Olympique Lyonnais, and their 37th consecutive season in the French top flight.
+In addition to the domestic league, the club participated in this season's editions of the Coupe de France and the UEFA Europa League.

 Players

 Squad information

-Players and squad numbers last updated on 17 October 2025.
+Players and squad numbers last updated on 2 February 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.